JASFramework/Best-Apps-Websites-and-More/README.md

 *NOTE: I do not trust VPN's I think they sell our data.
 I use them to get around home blockers ha ah ha.*

+[The TOR Project](https://www.torproject.org/) - TOR is a browser that is opensorce and protects your browsing.
+I trust TOR so use it!

 [WindScribe VPN](https://windscribe.com/) - A fast and free VPN.
 To start you get 2G a month.
 If you **sign up** you get **10G** a month. **Compatible** With Windows, Mac, Chrome, and has a browser extension.
 ___